bgrg001/teched-102/class-05/class-05.md

 # Class 05 reading notes

-**These are instructions how to upload your code to Visual Studio Code**
+**These are instructions how to open your code to Visual Studio Code**

 Click toggle intergrated terminal